FZJ-JSC/JUBE/docs/advanced.rst

 In this example we see four different parameter.

-* ``number`` is a normal template which expands to three different :term:`workpackages <workpackage>`.
+* ``number`` is a normal template which will be expanded to three different :term:`workpackages <workpackage>`.
 * ``additional_number`` is a scripting parameter which creates a new template and bases on ``number``.
 The ``mode`` is set to the scripting language (``python`` and ``perl`` are allowed).
   The additional ``type`` is optional and declare the result type after evaluating the expression.
-The ``int`` type is only used by the sort algorithm in the result step.
+The type is only used by the sort algorithm in the result step.
 It is not possible to create a template of different scripting parameter.
 Because of this second template we will get six different :term:`workpackages <workpackage>`.
 * ``number_mult`` is a small calculation.
 You can use any other existing parameter (which is used inside the same step).
 * ``text`` a normal parameter which uses the content of another parameter.
-For simple concatenation parameter you need no scripting parameter.
+For simple concatenation parameter you do not need scripting parameter.

 For this example we will find the following output inside the ``jube.log``-file: